Biomedical Engineering (BIEN)

 BIEN 5720 Cardiopulmonary Mechanics (3 credits)

-Examination of the physiological behavior of the cardiovascular and pulmonary systems from an engineering perspective.
-Emphasis is on understanding the mechanical basis of physiologic phenomena via experimental models.
+Examination of cardiovascular and respiratory physiology from an engineering perspective.
+Emphasis is on understanding the mechanical basis of physiologic phenomena via mathematical and computational models.

 Level of Study: Graduate